General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What causes John Wick to return to his old life of crime in John Wick?
+- What causes John Wick to return to his previous lifetime of crime in John Wick?

 Answers